naman394/WorkFlow/SMTP-SETUP.md

-# SMTP Email Setup for Cookie-Licking Detector
+# SMTP Email Setup for Workflow

 This guide will help you configure SMTP email notifications for the automatic email alert system.